brennanbrown/WriteClub/events/index.md

 ## Rules
 * **Be Original**: All stories must be your own work.
-* **Watch the Clock**: Micro-fiction shouldn't be more than 2 minutes.
+* **Watch the Clock**: Micro-fiction shouldn't be more than 5 minutes.
 Storytelling pieces max out at 5 minutes.
-* **Just Your Voice**: No costumes, props, or music.
+* **Just Your Voice**: No props, or music.
 Let your words do the work.
+* **Point System**: Judges will be focusing on the quality of the performance and craftmanship of the piece.
+Each piece will be rated within 10-points by each judge.
+Three points are given based on the applause and cheer the audience makes.
+The audience can yell "HIGHER" to request the judges to add a point.
 * **Sign Up Early:** Make sure to register beforehand.
 If you're late, you might not get to participate.
+* **FREE DRINK TICKET:** Performers will get a free drink ticket!

 ## Schedule

 ### 3:30 PM - Club Arrives